TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-all-authentication-adlsgen2.md

     "fileAttachmentHint": "",
     "diagnosticCard": {
         "title": "Authentication Issues Troubleshooter",
-        "description": "If you are reporting about an issue please help us with a few inputs and give us a few minutes to run automated diagnostics.
+        "description": "If you are reporting an issue, please help us with a few inputs and give us a few minutes to run automated diagnostics.
 We can help you to diagnose your issue without opening a support ticket.", "insightNotAvailableText": "Our automated troubleshooter did not detect any issues with your resource.
-You can help us by providing the right inputs below and ensuring that the format is as suggested in the watermark."
+You can help us by providing the correct inputs, below, and ensuring that the format is as suggested in the watermark."
     },
     "formElements": [
         {